Learning Lab Assistant (Part-Time)

 7. Understand scope of authority in making independent decisions.

 8. Review situations accurately and determine appropriate course of action using judgment according to established policies and procedures.

 9. Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.

 Minimum Qualifications/Education & Experience:

-Equivalent to the completion of the twelfth (12th) grade supplemented by two (2) years of college-level coursework at a regionally accredited college and three (3) full-time equivalent years of responsible related experience.
+Equivalent to the completion of the twelfth (12th) grade supplemented by two (2) years of college-level coursework at a regionally accredited college and three (3) years of full time equivalent responsible related experience

 License(s) & Other Requirements:

 Incumbents work in an office environment with moderate noise levels, controlled temperature conditions, and no direct exposure to hazardous physical substances.
 Incumbents may interact with upset staff and/or public and private representatives in interpreting and enforcing departmental policies and procedures.